-Protect your vacation with the best Travel Insurance
+Cope with vacation unforeseen circumstances with the best Travel Insurance

 Click here to find the best priced hotels close to the Taj Mahal:

 The entrance to the Taj Mahal is already very nice, but when you look across to the dome itself, you are just gobsmacked by how beautiful it truly is.
 The grounds are so lush and the fountains are just lovely.
 Halfway between the entrance and dome is the Princess Diana bench.
 This is the bench that she sat on when she visited the Taj Mahal, and there is a line to take pictures on and with it.
-Here is Taj Mahal information in English, thanks to our guide.
+Here is information about Taj Mahal, thanks to our guide.
 It made us understand better the history of the Taj Mahal.

 Our guide told us some Taj Mahal facts: (Why was the Taj Mahal built?)

-White marble is mostly used to build the tomb.
+- Details of Taj mahal – White marble was mostly used to build the tomb.
 There are lots of calligraphy and floral design all over the dome.

-Taj Mahal Inside: There are no pictures allowed inside the dome.
-It is built a circle inside.
-We entered one way and went around to come out the other side.
-It was so crowded, and there were guides to make sure the line kept moving.
-Our guide had an old man use a lighter on the marble to show us it was not only fireproof, but threw off pretty colors as well.
-There was also an echo in the chamber and made sounds that reverberated.
+There are no pictures allowed inside the mausoleum.
+The Taj interior is circular, so one enters one way, make your way around, around to come out the other side of the same circle.
+It was extremely crowded, and there were guides to make sure the line kept moving.
+Our guide had an old man use a lighter on the Taj Mahal marble to show us that the marble was not only fireproof, but that it threw off pretty colours as well.
+Despite the crowd, there was also an echo in the chamber when he made sounds that reverberated.
 That was pretty cool.

 Related Reading: Honest thoughts on New Delhi.